Journey South

 Don't rush Zanzibar

-Families sometimes give Zanzibar only two nights as a postscript to the safari — it's not enough.
+Families sometimes give Zanzibar only two nights as a postscript to the safari and it's not enough.
 I recommend a minimum of four nights, and five is better.
 Stone Town alone deserves a full day.
-The whole point of Zanzibar, after the early mornings and long drives of the Serengeti, is to genuinely decompress.
+The whole point of Zanzibar, after the early mornings and long drives of the Serengeti, is to decompress.

-Tanzania or Kenya — which first?
+Tanzania vs Kenya — which first?

 Ready to start planning your family adventure to Tanzania?